paulroho/TransactionalExecutor/README.md

 * Make sure a reference to the DAO library is set

 ## Basic Usage
-1. Declare a module level variable of `TransactionalExecutor` with the keyword `WithEvents`
-2. Call your code that should be run within the transaction in an event handler for the event `Execute`.
-   Include basic error handling (see below).
-3. Assign an instance of `TransactionalExecutor` to the module level variable
-4. Call the `Execute` method on that instance

 The following code snipped shows this in a minimal setup.
 Note that this code only works in a class module (can be a form's code behind).
 ````vbnet